 Once here, you’ve got to go visit the Roman baths that you can still tour to this day.
 Also, pop into Sally Lunn’s for some of her iconic buns that are famous in Bath.

 Afterwards, take a stroll around the town and see Bath Abbey and the circus, too.
-It’s a present of houses that’s so beautiful and totally unique.
+It’s a present of houses that are so beautiful and totally unique.

 Finally, after strolling the cobbled streets, pop over to the Thermae Spa pool that’s heated by geothermal activity.
 Their outdoor pool is just so nice.